manojxshrestha/OSIF/README.md

 ![1583987285444](https://user-images.githubusercontent.com/106522935/206839824-7e489fbf-0bce-4d53-a68f-777c06b079a4.jpeg)

 Note: “help” command helps to list what are all the exploits can be done in OSIF.
-*make sure your Facebook do not have the 2-way authentication * And then
+*make sure your Facebook do not have the 2-way authentication * And then,

 Enter the command token